 These goals inform the development of programmes of activity for WREDA which will attach specific success measures (KPIs) to ensure effective delivery.
+The KPIs were selected to be consistent with improved prosperity, liveability and vibrancy and achievement of them will demonstrate progress towards the vision.
 Wider regional economic indicators, which are impacted by a range of factors outside of WREDA's direct control, will also be monitored.